natalieagus/50005/docs/Problem Set/10-dns.md

 ### Background: Zone Delegation and Glue Records

 In the Domain Name System (DNS), large organizations can divide their domain into **zones** for easier administration.
 A **zone delegation** allows subdomains to be handled by different teams or servers, each managing their own records.
-For this to work globally, the parent zone must provide **NS records** pointing to the child zone's authoritative servers, and sometimes also include **glue records** — A or AAAA records that provide IP addresses for those name servers.
+For this to work globally, the parent zone must provide **NS records** pointing to the child zone's authoritative servers, and sometimes also include **glue records**  (A or AAAA records) that provide IP addresses for those name servers.

 {:.note}
 If glue records are missing, DNS resolution may fail due to circular dependencies or the inability to contact the authoritative server.